Harvey Weinstein appeals sexual assault conviction with focus on juror who penned novel

 Weinstein, 69, was found guilty early last year and was sentenced to 23 years in prison for sexually assaulting two women several years before his arrest.
-Those and other victims contacted law enforcement after news organizations published investigations into decades of Weinstein’s alleged misconduct, which also prompted the start of the #MeToo movement.
+Those and other alleged victims contacted law enforcement after news organizations published investigations of Weinstein’s alleged misconduct over decades, prompting the start of the #MeToo movement.

 Weinstein was found guilty of forcing a sex act on former production assistant Mimi Haleyi in 2006 and raping aspiring actress Jessica Mann at a DoubleTree hotel in Manhattan in 2013.
 He was acquitted on a higher-level rape count in connection to Mann and was also found not guilty on the top counts of predatory sexual assault, which covered alleged patterns of crimes involving Haleyi, Mann and Sciorra, who alleged that Weinstein raped her in the 1990s.